How to Make your Own Delicious Cream Cheese at Home

 To make the cheese, mix the yoghurt, cream (if using) and salt together.
 Fold in any other chopped ingredients or pulp that you may be using (see Variations below).

-Line the muslin cloth with your chosen ‘lining’, such as tomato peel ‘petals’, herb leaves, thinly sliced biltong or smoked salmon.
-You could also sprinkle the muslin cloth with spices, cocoa powder, powdered biltong or seeds and chopped nuts in a pretty pattern.
+Line the muslin cloth with your chosen ‘lining’, such as tomato peel ‘petals’, herb leaves, thinly sliced biltong or chopped chives.
+You could also sprinkle the muslin cloth with spices, cocoa powder, powdered biltong or seeds and chopped nuts.

 Now carefully scoop the cheese mixture into the cloth lining.